Specialties

 IFS Therapy

-Internal Family Systems is a non-pathologizing (aka - not treating you as your diagnosis, not treating you or your struggles as a sign of brokenness), evidence-based psychotherapy.
-It is a respectful and deeply consent based way of working with trauma and any number of frustrations.
-It teaches you to listen inward, to self sooth, and to form a new, more empowered relationship with yourself.
-My clients have found it to be more gentle and yet just as effective as EMDR in working with complex trauma.
+Internal Family Systems is a non-pathologizing (not treating you as a diagnosis, not treating you or your struggles as a sign of brokenness), evidence-based therapy.
+It is a respectful and deeply consent-based way of working with trauma and other challenges.
+It teaches you to listen inward, to self sooth, and to form a more empowered, compassionate relationship with yourself.
 I have completed 90-hours of live training, including conducting live therapy sessions with other participants and receiving feedback form trainers.
+I have also served as a Program Assistant at an additional 90-hour training, providing live coaching to participants, and receiving mentorship from lead trainers.

-Growing up can be rough.
+Growing up is rough.
 There’s so much to figure out: Who am I?
 Who are my people?
 How do I “adult”?
 How do I make new friends?
 What is a healthy relationship?
 Why won’t my parents leave me alone/pay any attention to me?
+How am I supposed to think about my future when the world is burning?
 I love supporting young people to navigate these challenges and find that they appreciate my mixture of humor, real talk, and earnest care for them.

 LGBTQIA-affirmative